TezBaker/Bakers-Dozen/README.md

 tezos-client transfer 3 from TezBaker to address3 --fee 0

 Run the script and will prompt for password only once.
-This does not speed up payments as it currently take one block per payment.
+This does not speed up payments as it currently takes one block per payment.
 ```
 ./makePayments.sh
 ```